 Hooray it’s done!
-Setting a challenge to swim in 50 Snowdonian lakes and rivers by December 1st definitely helped inspire me through the bleaker months of the British calendar.
+Setting a challenge to swim in 50 Snowdonian lakes and rivers by December 1st definitely helped to keep me motivated through the bleaker months of the British calendar.
 We swap hemispheres for a different challenge tomorrow so I thought I’d quickly share what I’ve learnt in case it’s useful.

-Why do I swim in lakes and rivers?
-The simple answer is that I love exercising by exploring beautiful places, but there’s a deeper motivator hidden behind that.
-A trail runner at heart, for over 15 years I ran around in the wilds for hours most days.
+Why did I decide to swim in 50 of Snowdonia’s lakes and rivers?
+The simple answer is that people are motivated to exercise by different things, and my personal motivation has always been exploring.
+A trail runner at heart, I’ve spent most of my life running around in the wilds for hours most days.
 Living in Pembrokeshire, I ticked off the coast path in sections.
 When I moved to Chamonix I collected runnable ridges and summits.
-Then I strained my Achilles.
-The injury came back every time I tried to run hard or explore far, which dramatically affected my mood at first.
-Being a nosey journalist, I decided to research and write an article about natural highs.
-It led me to discover that, like trail running, freshwater swimming was an excellent way to get lots of natural highs fast – due to the intensity added by the temperature drop.
-So now that I can’t run as hard or long as I used to, I often run to a swim.
+Then, when I moved to Snowdonia, I strained my Achilles.
+The injury came back every time I tried to run hard or far, which dramatically affected my mood at first.
+Being a nosey journalist, I decided to research natural highs.
+I discovered that freshwater swimming offers a short cut to a high dose of feel-good rewards, such as endorphins and serotonin, due to the extra intensity added by the temperature drop.
+So now that I can’t run as hard or as far I used to, I often run to a swim.
 Getting off the beaten track to hunt valleys for their mirrors has provided a wonderful new dimension to explore and you feel pure and full-body awake afterwards.
 It combines perfectly with easier trail runs for a blast of both worlds!

 #5 and … naked?